Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 So where do we land in the spinning roulette of apps-for-the-ages?
 The main point for businesses eyeing this market is simple: tossing in a dash of humanity, a sprinkle of accessibility, and layering on a strong slice of community engagement might win their affection.

-A spirited company, leaning into the melodrama might just find themselves in the good graces of Gen Z, a generation even Shakespeare couldn't have predicted; perhaps one who loves thoroughly but scrolls swiftly.
+A spirited company, leaning into the melodrama might just find themselves in the good graces of Gen Z, a generation even Shakespeare couldn’t have predicted; perhaps one who loves deeply but scrolls swiftly.

 Engaging Comedic Endings